diku-dk/hpps-e2020-pub/material/6-p-1/README.md

 </details>

-## Running time of a program on a GPGPU
+## Running time of a program on a CPU

 **Note:** For this question you should compute the optimal theoretic best speed, ignoring cache issues, datapath utilization etc.